CAPPA Certified New Parent Educator: CNPE

 The CAPPA CNPE is a non-clinical professional and therefor does not dispense medical advice, diagnose medical conditions, perform clinical procedures, or prescribe/administer treatments of any kind.
 The CNPE offers appropriate referrals when their observance uncovers situations that require healthcare attention or support.

-Kimberly Bepler, IBCLC, CPD, CLE®, CNPE has been serving families professionally since 2001, and teaching expectant couples and new doulas since 2004.
+Kimberly Bepler, IBCLC, CPD, CNPE, CLE® has been serving families professionally since 2001, and teaching expectant couples and new doulas since 2004.
 She began first as a postpartum doula, then added breastfeeding and new parent educator, and became an IBCLC in 2011.
-She owns ABC Doula Service in Portland, OR, is the mother of 2 teenagers, and resides in Phoenix near the grandparents.
-Kimberly has taught and served thousands of expectant and new parents, including over 700 families with twins.
+She owns ABC Doula & Newborn Care in Portland, OR, is the mother of 2 teenagers, and resides in Phoenix near her parents Kimberly has taught and served thousands of expectant and new parents, including over 700 families with twins.
 Teaching for over a decade within two hospital systems, Kimberly had this program in her heart for several years, and built the New Parent Educator trainings for those seeking to teach new parent classes in a hospital, community, or private setting.
-She promises a fun and interactive training to learn not only great information, but also how to teach judgement-free classes empowering new parents –something she is truly passionate about.
-You can find out more about everything she teaches at www.abcdoula.com.
+She promises a fun and interactive training to learn not only great information, but also how to teach judgement-free class empowering new parents –something she is truly passionate about.

 DETAILS OF REFUND POLICY: